yonkahlon/Zenject/README.md

     Container.Bind<Foo>().FromResource("Some/Path/Foo");
     ```

-1. **FromResolve** - Get instance by calling the `DiContainer.Resolve<ResultType>()`.
-Note that for this to work, **ResultType** must be bound in a separate statement.
+1. **FromResolve** - Get instance by doing another lookup on the container (in other words, calling `DiContainer.Resolve<ResultType>()`).
+Note that for this to work, **ResultType** must be bound in a separate bind statement.
 This construction method can be especially useful when you want to bind an interface to another interface, as shown in the below example

     ```csharp
     public interface IFoo